The other day on Twitter, Cory Foy tweeted a challenge: “Having a QA department is a sign of incompetency in your Development department. Discuss.”

 - Focus on making these reports accurate (say to the nearest five or ten per cent) rather than precise, because most problems that we have in software development can be seen and solved with first-order measures rather than six-decimal analyses derived from models that are invalid anyway.

-- Show the managers that the majority of problems that you find aren’t exposed by mindless repetition of test cases, but by actions and observations that the test cases don’t cover—that is, by your sapient investigation of the product.
+- Show the managers that the majority of problems that you find aren’t exposed by constant, rote repetition of test cases, but by actions and observations that the test cases don’t cover—that is, by your sapient investigation of the product.

-- Help managers and programmers alike to recognize that test automation is more, far more, than programming a machine to pound keys.
+- Help managers and programmers alike to recognize that tools can be used for more, far more, than programming a machine to pound keys.

-- Help everyone to understand that automation extends some kinds of testing and greatly limits others.
+- Help everyone to understand that tools extend some kinds of testing and greatly limits others.

 - Help to keep people aware of the difference between testing and checking.
 Help them to recognize the value of each, and that excellent checking requires a great deal of testing skill.

-- Work to demonstrate that your business is skilled exploration of the product, and help managers to realize that that’s how we really find problems.
+- When you’re talking about your work, emphasise that your job is skilled exploration of the product, and help managers to realize that that’s how we really find problems.

 - Help the team to avoid the trap of thinking of software development as a linear process rather than an organic one.